Sure Dividend

 Impressively, CWT has paid 314 consecutive quarterly dividends.

-The Dividend Kings are the “best of the best” when it comes to rewarding shareholders with cash and this article will discuss the dividend of California Water Service, as well as its valuation and outlook.
+The Dividend Kings are the “best of the best” when it comes to rewarding shareholders with cash.
+This article will discuss California Water Service’s dividend, valuation, and outlook.

 Business Overview